-TRUST WIDE PRIORITY 7 - To work with our ICS Partners to address and imp prove Access to Services.
-Title: We will utilise opportunities to work with our system partners to outline plans and make improvements to access services with the aim of reducing health inequalities.
-Details of Project - The Elective Recovery Framework (ERF) for 2022/23 aims to tackle the backlog of patients waiting for elective care services, ive care services, What do you plan to do: reducing the size of waiting lists and subsequently waiting times for patients.
-Services will be required to increase capacity for crease capacity for new patients, by reducing the resource allocated to follow up contacts.
-Overall Expected Outcome Achievement of the ERF target (103% of 2019/20 baseline, adjusted for counting and coding changes) will reduce the size of (including impact on patients waiting lists and length of tine patients are waiting for elective care services.
-The trust will receive a share of the ICB and how you will know incentive payment if the target is achieved. you're successful): Key Milestones Timescale Action Target Lead Q1 2023/24 Services to make necessary To deliver sufficient new patient Service Line adjustments to appointment contacts to meet or exceed the ERF Leads (overseen schedules to increase first target by Head of appointment slots and reduce Performance) follow-up appointment slots.
+TRUST WIDE PRIORITY 7 - To work with our ICS Partners to address and im prove Access to Services.
+Title: s to outline plans and make improvemen ts to access services with the aim of reducing he ealth inequalities.
+Details of Project - The Elective Recovery Fram The Elective Recovery Framework (ERF) for 2022/23 aims to tackle the backlog of patients waiting for elective care services, What do you plan to do: educing the size of waiting lists and subsequently waiting times for patients.
+Services will be required to increase capacity for new patients, by reducing the ne resource allocated to follow up co ontacts.
+Overall Expected Outcome Achievement of the ERF targ Achievement of the ERF target (103% of 2019/20 baseline, adjusted for counting and coding changes) will reduce the size of (including impact on patients waiting lists and length of ti waiting lists and length of tine patients are waiting for elective care services.
+The trust will receive a share of the ICB and how you will know incentive payment if the tar get is achieved. you're successful): Key Milestones Timescale Action Target Lead Q1 2023/24 Services to make necessary To deliver sufficient new patient Service Line adjustments to appointment contacts to meet or exceed the ERF Leads (overseen schedules to increase first target by Head of appointment slots and reduce Performance) follow-up appointment slots.